 Schlumberger, IBM And Red Hat Announce Major Hybrid Cloud Collaboration For The Energy Industry

-LONDON, ARMONK, N.Y. and RALEIGH, N.C., Sept.
-8, 2020 /PRNewswire/ -- Schlumberger, IBM (NYSE: IBM) and Red Hat, announced today a collaboration to accelerate digital transformation across the oil and gas industry.
+Schlumberger, IBM and Red Hat, announced today a major collaboration to accelerate digital transformation across the oil and gas industry.
 The joint initiative will provide global access to Schlumberger's leading exploration and production (E&P) cloud-based environment and cognitive applications by leveraging IBM's hybrid cloud technology, built on the Red Hat OpenShift container platform.

 Collaborative development will initially focus on two key areas: